GoekeLab/sg-nex-data/docs/AWS_Tutorial.md

-# On accessing SG-NEx datasets from AWS open data.
+# On accessing SG-NEx datasets from AWS S3 bucket

 ### Bucket indexing